Information-theoretic interpretation of quantum formalism: Transcription of the probability space into a Hilbert space

 the transcribed density operator is

 where $\ket{e_i}$ are a set of $r_a=d_a-m_a+1$ orthonormal vectors.
-In the real gauge, we have $a_{i,\omega_a}=\sqrt{w}_{i,\omega_a}$. \end{proposition} \paragraph{Working distribution versus density operator.} Irrespective of the gauge, it is straightforward to recover the working distribution $w_a$ from the density operator $\rho_a$. \begin{proposition} The working distribution $w_a=(w_{a,\omega_a})$ in $\mathcal{P}_a$ is the diagonal probability distribution of the density operator $\rho_a$ and can be recovered as
+In particular there is a real gauge with $a_{i,\omega_a}=\sqrt{w}_{i,\omega_a}$. \end{proposition} \paragraph{Working distribution versus density operator.} Irrespective of the gauge, it is straightforward to recover the working distribution $w_a$ from the density operator $\rho_a$. \begin{proposition} The working distribution $w_a=(w_{a,\omega_a})$ in $\mathcal{P}_a$ is the diagonal probability distribution of the density operator $\rho_a$ and can be recovered as

 \end{proposition} \emph{Proof.} From $\rho_a= \sum_i \mu_i\ \ket{a_i}\bra{a_i}$ we have